 You can find a guide on how to use the calculator here.

 Our fees are reasonable, agreed with you in advance and there are no hidden extras.
 We no longer deal with legal aid cases, but we can represent you privately if you wish.

 The Prosecution will almost always be represented by an experienced solicitor, barrister or other qualified representative and so, unless your case is very minor, it usually makes sense to be represented by your own solicitor.
 We have considerable experience and have been representing clients for many years.

-If you would to talk to a solicitor about Legal Aid or private representation in magistrates’ court, call us or fill out a contact form.
+If you would to talk to a solicitor about representation in the Magistrates’ Court, call us or fill out a contact form.

 0808 231 7107